karimimp/karimimp.github.io/_posts/2020-07-29-animatation-in-fluent.md

-The commands are rather self-explanatory, but for clarity, they setup the file extension to `png`, fix the resolutions, make sure the time is visible and set the color theme for images.
+The commands are rather self-explanatory, but for clarity, they setup the file extension to `png`, fix the resolutions, make sure the time is visible and set the color theme for the images.

 ### 2. Create contours